 20 min increment follow up $40

 The use of herbs (categorized as "Supplements" by the FDA) is not intended to treat, cure, diagnose, or prevent any disease.
-Accordingly, your herbalist cannot treat, cure, diagnose, or prevent any disease, and in doing so would be a violation of ethics and standards.
-Always consult your primary care giver before introducing new programs into your wellness routine.
+Accordingly, a herbalist cannot treat, cure, diagnose, or prevent any disease.
+Always consult your primary care giver before introducing anything new into your wellness routine.

-Our pro-bono project is to bring breath and body based stress management techniques to ALL PEOPLE regardless of age, race, gender identification, and socioeconomic status.
-Fera Wellness currently works with several non-profits and organizations, teaching these tools to populations with the least funding and greatest need.
+Our goal is to bring breath and body based stress management techniques to ALL PEOPLE regardless of age, race, gender identification, and socioeconomic status.
+Fera Wellness is working to expand services to even more non-profits and organizations.

 Who We Are